jmclawson/TopicKit/README.md

 ## Using TopicKit
 Set the working directory and load TopicKit.R with `source('TopicKit.R')`.
 To collect a corpus and prepare it, run `do.preparation()`.
 The script will download text or HTML files, divide them into chunks of 1,000 words each, and do its best to extract a given part of speech (defaulting to common nouns).

-Optionally, to automate creation of stopwords, which may take a long time, run `do.stopwords()`.
+Optionally, to automate creation of stop words for the topic model to ignore, run `do.stopwords()`.
 The script will search each downloaded file for names of persons and places and add these to files in an "entities" folder.
-This step is optional, but it only needs to be run once.
+This step only needs to be run once, but it significantly improves subsequent topic models.
+Because finding these named entities takes a long time, consider adding the optional arguments `start` and `end` to limit the scope of the script and work in batches: `do.stopwords(start=1, end=5)`

 To derive a topic model, run `do.model()`.
 The script will attempt to model the topics in all the texts and create word clouds using scripts slightly modified from [Neal Audenaert's work] (https://github.com/audenaert/TopicModelingRTools).
-To skip making word clouds, which can take time, add the optional `wordclouds` argument inside parentheses: `do.model(wordclouds=FALSE)`.
+To skip making word clouds, which can take time, add the optional `wordclouds` argument inside parentheses: `do.model(wordclouds=FALSE)`; skipped word clouds can always be plotted after the fact using `do.wordclouds()`.
 After running the model, TopicKit will splice against each optional column in the original CSV to visualize averages for different kinds of texts.

 To plot comparative graphs of the distribution of topics, run `do.comparison()`.
 The first argument should be the column name in the original CSV, and the second argument should indicate the value of that column to analyze.
 An optional third argument indicates what the comparison should baseline against, while the `limit` argument focuses the chart on a subset of most-relevant data when the number of topics is too high.
 Typical uses of this function include the following: